Hypothyroidism vs. Hashimoto’s: what’s different and what’s similar!

 - Primary hypo means it’s a problem right in the gland.

 - Secondary hypo means it’s due to a problem in the messaging to the gland via the TSH such as with hypopituitary.
 It might also happen due to excess exercise or chronic stress.

 - Tertiary hypo is the result of a failure in the hypothalamus gland in releasing the hormone TRH, which in turn tells the pituitary to release the TSH–the latter which messages the thyroid.

 Hashimoto’s (also called Hashi’s) is an autoimmune problem, meaning your gland is being attacked by your own confused immune system.
-Either the protein in your thyroid called “thyroglobulin” is being attacked, or the thyroid enzyme “peroxidase” is being attacked.
+Either the protein in your thyroid called “thyroglobulin” is being attacke (anti-Tg), or the thyroid enzyme “peroxidase” is being attacked (anti-TPO)…or both.
 Both can result in thyroid cells being destroyed over time, so you can vacillate between hyper symptoms due to the dumping of thyroid cells in your blood (anxiety, higher heartrate, etc) and hypo symptoms due to having less thyroid (fatigue, depression, sluggishness.
 Having enlarged, non-cancerous thyroid nodules are common, as experienced by many Hashi’s patients, as well as stated by well-known clinics–the latter who might say up to 95% are non-cancerous.

 So in a nutshell:

 Hypothyroidism defines a state of sluggish thyroid function and metabolism.